Lancaster PA Amish Country: Where Buggy Whips Still Fly Off the Shelves

 Stop by for a photo op (come on, you know you want to) and for “The Best Chocolate Whoopie Pie” in Lancaster County, some say.

-Hershey Farms began in the 1970’s as a little pretzel stand, but has grown into a newly renovated hotel (rooms from $69 are nice and modern) and Smorgasbord restaurant where you can watch pretzel-makers hand roll the soft version of the snack.
+Hershey Farms began in the 1970s as a little pretzel stand, but has grown into a newly renovated hotel and Smorgasbord restaurant where you can watch pretzel-makers hand roll the soft version of the snack.

 You can’t miss this place.
-It’s got the big windmill on the roof, and looks rest-on-its-laurels-touristy.
+Dutch Haven has a big windmill on the roof and looks rest-on-its-laurels-touristy.
 Inside, shelves groaning with souvenirs add to the “tourist-trap” perception.
 But looks can be deceiving.
 This place sells more Shoo-fly Pie than all other bakeries in Lancaster combined.

 Why?
 Because Dutch Haven Shoofly Pie is awesome.
 And I don’t use that word lightly.
-Forget about that gooey, sickly-sweet stuff you endured on former trips to PA Dutch Country.
-Here, it’s amazing what flour, molasses and water can become.
+Forget about that gooey, sickly-sweet stuff you endured on former trips to Pennsylvania Dutch Country.
+Here, it’s amazing what flour, molasses, and water can become.
 With no eggs or dairy, these pies can stay on your counter for two weeks.
-And in your fridge for another two. $10.95 per pie.
+And in your fridge for another two.

 Kitchen-Kettle-Village-Jam-Jellies-PA